top of page

 All appeals are heard by an Independent Appeal Panel.
 If successful following an appeal, a place for your child at the school must be provided.
 Find out more by clicking this link Admission Appeals

-Details of the appeals process for Reception September 2023 will be available on the council website once agreed.
+Details of the appeals process for Reception September 2024 are available on the council website.

 How to Appeal

 In order to appeal against the decision not to offer your child a place at Hamstel Infant School, you would need to complete the Admissions Appeals Form available from the link above and submit it directly to the Schools Admission Team.
-All appeals must been submitted by 15th May 2023.
+All appeals must be submitted by 18th May 2024.

 What happens once I have submitted my appeal form?